Your journey to reading an exciting western frontier era story begins here.

 My names Raymond Cook, and I’m now 70 years old.
 If you’re not familiar with my books, I write historical fiction novels about Independence, Missouri, Nauvoo, Illinois, Colorado, Texas, Arizona, Kentucky, Wyoming and Montana in the 1890s.
-It’s my pleasure to introduce to you 31 eBooks I’ve written.
-With that many books written you know the ‘Spirit of the west’ lives within me.
-I’ve been an independent author for 8 years.
+It’s my pleasure to introduce to you 31 eBooks I’ve written since 2011.
+With that many books written, you know the ‘Spirit of the west’ lives within me.
+I’ve been an independent author for 9 years.
 I hope visitors to my website will enjoy reading the eBook they select.
 Every author who has multiple eBooks has a favorite he likes the most.
-My 2 favorite eBooks are An Orphan With A Destiny, and The Railway Children Chronicles, both orphan eBooks.
+My 2 favorite eBooks are An Orphan With A Destiny and The Railway Children Chronicles, both orphan stories.